Subscribe to get access

 Pioneering Digital Twin tech company Cityzenith has urged governments, real estate owners, city planners, and energy companies to act on Earth Day 2022’s (Friday 22 April) theme ‘Invest In Our Planet.’

 “Invest is exactly the word here,” said Cityzenith CEO and Founder Michael Jansen.
-“Investing in de-carbonisation of cities and infrastructure now will save us many trillions of dollars.
+“Investing in de-carbonization of cities and infrastructure now will save us trillions of dollars.
 In addition to dreadful devastation to our environment.

 “Inspired and enlightened investment in circular economics is also vital.
 This is what we are doing with our Urban Digital Twin technology.
 It helps drive down 50-100% of carbon emissions in our buildings and infrastructure.
-Moreover, it links our platform with carbon credits, to offset in vital areas such as the Amazon rain forest.
+Moreover, it links our platform with carbon credits to offset vital areas such as the Amazon rainforest.